 Some applicants find it helpful to develop their responses using word processing software, outside the application platform.
 This allows them to draft responses with team members and monitor their word counts for each question.
 A Word document version of the narrative questions can be downloaded at https://azarts.gov/grant/festival.

-Create an Account for Your Organization
+Create or Update the SurveyMonkey Apply Account for Your Organization